 August 2020: Uber Eats User Data Found on Dark Web

 In August 2020, the cybersecurity firm Cyble discovered personal information on Uber Eats customers and drivers on the dark web.
-In total, around 579 customer files were discovered, featuring login credentials.
-Additionally, personal data on 100 drivers were in the leaked files, including details like names, contact information, trip logs, bank card information, and account creation dates.
+In total, around 579 customer files were discovered, as well as personal data pertaining to 100 Uber drivers.

-August 2017: Uber Settles with FTC Over “God View” Privacy Issues
+August 2017: Uber Settles with FTC Over Data Security & Privacy Issues

 December 2016: Lawsuit Claims Uber Employees Tracked High-Profile Individuals

 In December 2016, a lawsuit was filed claiming that Uber employees were tracking high-profile individuals without just cause, including some politicians and celebrities.
 While Uber had placed restrictions on “God View” (then rebranded as “Heaven View”), the lawsuit claimed improper tracking activities were ongoing.

 The lawsuit made the news not long after a version of the Uber app was released that had the ability to track user whereabouts even when they weren’t using the app.
 According to a November 2016 report, the new permissions didn’t sit well with many users, particularly since they weren’t given the option to allow location tracking only when the app was operating.

 November 2014: Uber Uses “God View” to Track Journalists and Celebrities

 In November 2014, Uber executive Josh Mohrer used Uber’s “God View” to track the location of a Buzzfeed reporter.
 This “God View” was widely accessible to Uber employees, and the story prompted public outcry against Uber’s privacy violations.